 8. Dredge with flour and pan fry using peanut oil turning once until both sides develop a nice brown crust (#8).

-We have not have polenta for some time and this tasted really good.
+We have not had polenta for some time and this tasted really good.
 Using the corn cob broth and fresh corn kernels really added a nice fresh intense corn taste.
 The kernels provided a sweet burst of flavor and a nice crunch element to the texture.
 Our only regret was that the eggs were overcooked.